 In 2014, the Borinqueneers, a Puerto Rican regiment of the U.S. Army, was honored with a Congressional Gold Medal.
+Visit their website for more information on the organization that worked toward this outcome.

 The medal was created in 2016.
 The obverse of the medal was designed by Joel Iskowitz, a Master Designer at the United States Mint.
 His design won a gold medal at the 2017 International Design Awards.